kicaj29/aws/EBS-EFS-EFS_IA-FSx/readme.md

     * Increase volume size (up to 64TB)
     * Attache multiple EBS volumes to EC2 instance
 * Both non-root and root volumes can be encrypted
+* **You pay for what you provision** (you have to provision storage in advance).
+In EFS you pay only for what you use.

 ## EBS - delete on termination